 These vehicles rely entirely or partially upon batteries to power your ride, saving you significant money on fuel costs.

-But like owners of fully gas-powered automobiles, buyers of electric and hybrid cars need to insure their vehicles.
-But what does it cost to insure an EV or hybrid?
+However, like owners of fully gas-powered automobiles, buyers of electric and hybrid cars need to insure their vehicles.
+But what does it cost to insure an EV or hybrid car?

-Getting car insurance for an EV is similar to shopping for insurance for any other vehicle.
-Make sure you get quotes to compare the rates of at least three companies as rates are highly variable on each driver and their location, a driver’s history and the make and model of the car.
+Getting car insurance for an EV is like shopping for insurance for any other vehicle.
+Get quotes to compare the rates of at least three companies since rates are highly variable upon each driver and their location, the driver’s history and the make and model of the car.

 “The depreciation on Teslas and other electric/hybrid vehicles is lower than for many gas-powered cars.
 They really seem to hold their value and their reliability seems to be very good,” says Fred Balkin, a personal injury attorney with Stein Sperling in Rockville, Maryland.

-Here are three things to do when you’re buying a new insurance policy:
+Here are three things to do when you’re buying an insurance policy:

 - Determine how much you can expect to pay and gather vehicle/personal information.